Lynn M. LoPucki

-- The necessary system is nearly complete.
+- The ESG information system is nearly complete.

 - Stakeholders need to act now.

+Public support for CSR may be as high as 80%.
 Studies show that large majorities of customers are willing to pay more for the products and services of responsible corporations.
 Fifty-five percent of surveyed Americans say they would take a pay cut to work for a responsible company.
 Forty-four percent “worry a great deal about climate change” and twenty-six percent of total US-domiciled assets under management are invested using socially responsible investment strategies.

 To prefer responsible corporations, potential stakeholders must know which ones they are.
-That information must be comparable across corporations, tailored to the potential stakeholders, easy to use, and available at the point of decision making.
+That information must be accurate, comparable across corporations, tailored to the potential stakeholders, easy to use, and available at the point of decision making.

+(I am a recent convert to this view.)
 Stakeholders need to insist that the reporting standards chosen will provide all stakeholder groups, not just investors, with the information they need to effectively express their preferences in market choices.
 Once a set of standards are chosen, they will be difficult to change.

 What are the Objections?